rashmikampurath/Git-Demo/git_demo1.md

-This is first line
+This is first line.

-second line
+This second line.

-third line
+And the third line.